polymage-labs/mlirx/g3doc/HighPerfCodeGen.md

 OpenBLAS and BLIS.
 [This scheme](https://dl.acm.org/citation.cfm?id=13560531) is a very clever one that carefully tiles for multiple levels of the cache in a way that exploits reuse for each of the matrices involved at one level or
-another: the objective is to make sure vector FMA/add mul pipeline remains full and one doesn't wait for loads.
+another: the objective is to make sure the vector FMA/add mul pipeline remains full and one doesn't wait for loads.
 It does not blindly tile the nest multiple times to exploit reuse for all matrices at L1, L2, and L3, as would most polyhedral tools do.